sktime/enhancement-proposals/steps/08_benchmarking/step.md

 * Question: Is this sufficient for most use cases or should we think about redesigning the iterator as well?

-## Discussion and comparison of alternative solutions

-An alternative solution would be to hard code the logic for fittig and predicting in the orchestrator.

-As an immediate fix to the forecasting problem we could have a forecasting horison `fh` parameter passed to the `fit_predict` method of the orchestrator that will be used for making the predictions.
-In a similar way, we can have built-in parallelization functionality in the orchestrator.

-This approach will be easier to implement in the short term but might make the code base unwieldy if more and more functions are being added over time.

 ## Detailed description of design and implementation of proposed solution

 The current implementation of the orchestrator in pseudocode can be found below: